Edward Hamlin Everett: Career

 He began his career as a bottle salesman for his stepfather, Henry W. Putnam, the inventor of the Lightning fruit jar (a predecessor to the Mason jar).
-In 1870, he returned to Cleveland, where he took a job as a bank clerk, staying there for another seven or eight years where he became learned glass manufacturing before moving to Chicago sometime around 1877.
+In 1870, he returned to Cleveland, where he took a job as a bank clerk, staying there for another seven or eight years during which he learned about glass manufacturing.
+He moved to Chicago sometime around 1877.

-In September 1880, Everett purchased the Star Glass Works in Newark, Ohio and five years later, in 1885, Everett renamed his company the E.H.
+In September 1880, Everett purchased the Star Glass Works in Newark, Ohio, and five years later, in 1885, Everett renamed his company the E.H.
 Everett Company, capitalized at $100,000, of which he held 96% of the shares.
 Everett continued to acquire companies and expand his holdings before forming the Ohio Bottle Company, valued at $4 million, in 1904.
 A year later, he merged the Ohio Bottle Company with the Adolphus Busch Glass Manufacturing Company in St. Louis and a number of smaller Illinois and Ohio firms to form the American Bottle Company.
 The American Bottle Company later merged with Corning to eventually become Owens Corning.

 In 1887, one of his workers in Ohio struck natural gas and, by 1906, Everett owned 50 gas wells in Licking and Knox County, later drilling over 400 wells.
 He expanded his investments later extended to cattle, real estate, orchids and apple orchards, and large stockholdings the Anheuser-Busch Co.
 His orchard of 70,000 trees at Old Bennington was once the largest one-man owned orchard in America.
 He was also one of the first manufacturers of automobiles.
-Between 1914 and 1924, his fruit orchard businesses in Vermont and Ohio suffered operating losses of over $600,00.
+Between 1914 and 1924, his fruit orchard businesses in Vermont and Ohio suffered operating losses of over $600,000.
 In late 1919, he sold his Texas enterprises and properties near Port O'Connor for a loss of $133,000.
 In mid-1921, Everett was forced to cash out of his $3 million share of a $40 million New York syndicate that was to build two commercial buildings adjacent to Grand Central Terminal in Midtown Manhattan.